tools200ms/Sigma/README.md

 - Control display
 - Temperature read-outs
 - Relay control
-- Buzzer

 ## Logic

 The purpose of the device is to perform given action upon occurrence of a certain conditions.

-The conditions are:
+The conditions are defined as:
 ### Upper limit:
 - **if** value exceeds `max` **then:** send signal `on`
 - *if* value drops below `min` **then:** send signal `off`
-### Down limit
+### Low limit
 - **if** value drops below `min` **then:** send signal `on`
-- *if* value exceeds `man` **then:** send signal `off`
+- *if* value exceeds `max` **then:** send signal `off`

 At this point only temperature sensors has been implemented and tested.
 Thus the value can only be temperature.
-'Logic' `Upper limit` is used to drive cooling (by swithing on fan), while logic `Down limit` is for heating applications.
+'Logic' `Upper limit` is used to drive cooling (by swithing on fan), while logic `Low limit` is for heating applications.

 ## Requirements